-Get help with Properly Disposing of Tires from your Stream Team Clean-Up Event!
+Get help with Properly Disposing of Tires from your Missouri Stream Team Clean-Up Event!

 (See which option below best fits your team’s needs)

 Do you plan on collecting lots of tires at your Stream Team’s next clean-up?
 Did you know that disposal can costs up to $15 per tire?
-But don’t despair – Stream Teams can dispose of tires for free!
-Contact us at info@streamteamsunited.org before your clean-up to discuss how to recycle tires at no cost to you or your team.
+Stream Teams United may be able to help!
+Contact us at [email protected] before your clean-up to discuss how to recycle tires from your future Stream Team cleanup.

 How can we do this?
-Through the outstanding support of our community sponsors.
-Learn more about our partners:
+Through the outstanding support of several partners.

 How can we do this?
-Through the outstanding support of our community sponsors.
-Learn more about our partners:
+Through the outstanding support of several partners.

 Joplin Recycling Center – Southwest Missouri